 2. Use heatmaps to visualize the ‘interest’ and ’intent’ stages

-Spencer could see where people hovered over and clicked on the updated navigation options, and compared visitors’ interactions on the new and old versions of the page.
-Heatmaps helped him illustrate how MADE.com’s new navigation options were an improvement to the site: the recorded clicks proved that visitors were paying a lot more attention to navigation, which in turn led them to browse the site in new ways—and that is particularly crucial in the interest stage, where people may be in a browsing mood and are looking for inspiration.
+With heatmaps, Spencer could see where people hovered over and clicked on the updated navigation options, and compared visitors’ interactions on the new and old versions of the page.
+This tool helped him illustrate how MADE.COM’s new navigation options were an improvement to the site: the recorded clicks proved that visitors were paying a lot more attention to navigation, which in turn led them to browse the site in new ways—and that’s particularly crucial in the interest stage, where people may be browsing or looking for inspiration.

-The heatmap below is not the actual one he used, but it still works in the same way—you can see how far people are making it down the page and understand their movements on it:
+The heatmap below is not the actual one Spencer used, but it still works in the same way—you can see how far people make it down the page and understand their movements on it:

-If this was your ecom website → you could use heatmaps before and after a page or website redesign to evaluate if changes you make to structure and layout influence visitor behavior.
-You can also use heatmaps on critical ecommerce pages (such as product or basket pages), especially when you’re focusing efforts on reducing bounce rates and getting more people to convert and want to answer questions such as:
+If this was your ecom website: you could use heatmaps before and after a website redesign to evaluate if the changes you make to structure and layout influence customer behavior.
+You can also use heatmaps on critical ecommerce pages (such as product or basket pages), especially when you want to reduce bounce rates and get more people to convert.
+Heatmaps help you answer questions such as: